ACTIVE CUSTOMERS

 For thicker linings, or draperies that will not be pushed back as tightly, we recommend estimating with a slightly different formula, at 2" per pleat + the overlap measurement, for a stackback that is more loose.

 No matter what drapery style you choose, we love bringing your designs to life!
-Find more of our finished drapery projects HERE.

 Previous Post Next Post